Product Design, Internal Tools / SaaS, Information Architecture

 I led the end-to-end design of the Matchday Admin Platform, a robust internal ecosystem designed to empower non-technical stakeholders.
 By translating dense backend logic into an intuitive UI, I created a "command center" that allowed the product, community, and support teams to manage global live-event triggers and complex reward distribution in real-time.

 To build a tool that truly served the internal team, I shifted focus from technical requirements to the actual human experience of the operators.
-By shadowing LiveOps Managers and Community Leads, I identified that the primary friction point wasn't a lack of data, but a lack of safety and efficiency in their existing workflows.
+By shadowing LiveOps Managers and Community Leads and reviewing how work actually happened in Slack, the primary friction point became clear — it wasn't a lack of data, it was a lack of safety and efficiency in their existing workflows.

 To ensure a seamless transition from design to development, I focused on de-risking the build process by treating documentation as a core part of the design deliverable.
 By proactively defining how the system should behave under various data conditions, I reduced technical ambiguity and minimized the need for back-and-forth during the implementation phase.